keen/keen-js/README.md

 A JavaScript library for the Keen IO API.

-## Get Project ID & Access Keys
+## Get Project ID & API Keys

 If you haven’t done so already, [login to Keen IO to create a project](https://keen.io/add-project) for your app.
-Once on a Project Details page, note the Project ID and Access Keys listed there.
-You’ll need them for the next steps!
+The Project ID and API Keys are available on the Project Overview page.
+You will need these for the next steps.

 ## Quick Setup